alextanhongpin/notification-challenge-1/README.md

 - Github API [documentation](https://developer.github.com/v3/search/)

-### Judging criteria
+### Judging criteria:

-- Code Quality: how well-written and readable the code produced is, and how well-tested the critical paths in the code are.
+- **Code Quality**: how well-written and readable the code produced is, and how well-tested the critical paths in the code are.
-- Technology Choices: how programming languages, libraries and tools were chosen and how tradeoffs inherent in those choices were handled.
+- **Technology Choices**: how programming languages, libraries and tools were chosen and how tradeoffs inherent in those choices were handled.
-- Correctness & Efficiency: An evaluation of whether the program generates correct output, and how fast and scalable the code is.
+- **Correctness & Efficiency**: An evaluation of whether the program generates correct output, and how fast and scalable the code is.